reedspool/html-wiki/entries/documentation/logbook.md

 Most recent on top, reverse chronological order.
 Lines which begin `Future:` are notes to myself for work not yet done, despite the past-tense.

+### Tue Nov 4 02:35:25 AM PST 2025

+When I submitted short query string parameters, like `?edit`, then Express's query parser made those values the empty string.
+This made for annoying JavaScript truthiness troubles.
+Since the empty string is falsy, I would have to test explicitly for the existence of the property. `Boolean(query.edit)` would be false whether or not the `?edit` was supplied, so to check if it wasn't supplied, I'd need `query.edit !== undefined` instead.
+For a while, I was doing a trick to avoid this.
+I would test for this case up front, and if it was the case, I would set the value of that query parameter to the key, so I set `query.edit = "edit"` (although on another, new object since `req.query` was immutable).
+This bit me when I made a form where the empty string was a valid value to submit; that code would replace every empty string submission with the name of the form field.
+Bleh.
+So I had to get rid of my silly trick, and fix a lot of tests.
+And since I was joining all the query parameters with the rest of the configured parameters into a large, flat bag, I wasn't sure that I'd actually caught all the instances to fix.
+Whoops.

 ### Sat Oct 11 05:59:04 PM PDT 2025

 When I used the Share button on a page in Chrome for Android to share to the HTML Wiki PWA, I found it didn't use the `url` field for the URL, instead it put that in the `text` field.
 So I made another Share template which used that as the URL.